openDGM/project_V/README.md

 of the element and a is advection speed.
 E.g. for
 N=4 and number of elements=4 and a=1 the time step would need to be dt < PI/18 ~= 0.15s

+The program will write an output to "output.dat" with the first line containing the coordinates and the second line containing the function values at the final time step.